Truong2003-tqd/Advertising-Campaign-Performance-Analysis/README.md

 ### Correlation between Spend and CTR, Impression and CTR

-The plot clearly shows that the data has many campaigns invested in only $500, yielding wide and unpredictable ranges of click-through rate (CTR): **15%-25% for Pinterest and 17% to 27% for the channels.** In terms of Spend to CTR, the higher spend, resulting in higher impressions with a strong linear positive relationship, clearly ensures a higher number of clicks. **After removing the noise from the data, which are campaigns with a $500 investment, the trend of CTR across all duration types becomes clearer.**
+The plot clearly shows that the data has many campaigns invested in only $500, creating wide and unpredictable ranges of click-through rate (CTR): **15%-25% for Pinterest and 17% to 27% for the channels.** In terms of Spend to CTR, the higher spend, resulting in higher impressions with a strong linear positive relationship, clearly ensures a higher number of clicks. **After removing the noise from the data, which are campaigns with a $500 investment, the trend of CTR across all duration types becomes clearer.**

 <p align="center">
 <img width="1268" height="590" alt="image" src="https://github.com/user-attachments/assets/dac3f9e6-d804-43db-bd04-d6837651e7e3" />
 </p>

-In the plot of Impression vs CTR, the 15-day campaigns have the steepest distribution curve, indicating that higher impressions ensure a significantly higher CTR.
-However, the increases slow down when Pinterest's impressions go beyond 10,000 and other channels' impressions go beyond 20,000, highlighting the risk of diminishing returns. **It is clear that the distributions tend to flatten when the duration of campaigns increases.**
+The 15-day campaigns have the steepest distribution curve, indicating that higher spend ensures a significantly higher CTR.
+However, as the campaigns last longer, the CTR increment starts to slow down and flatten.

 <p align="center">
 <img width="1225" height="607" alt="image" src="https://github.com/user-attachments/assets/b600e228-060a-42a6-b9e9-a71fdd474874" />